robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 </style>
 ```

-If you try to sign up with an exisiting user you should see the error messages be displayed on the `signup` page.
+If you try to sign up with an existing user you should see the error messages be displayed on the `signup` page.

 <img src="/verified-email-nodemailer-password-prisma-sqlite/docs/sign_up_unique_email_error.png">